 (iii) Algerian / Maghrebi French

 Maghreb French, also known as Algerian French, is a dialect of French spoken in North Africa.
-It is used in Algeria, Morocco, and Tunisia, which were once French colonies.
+It is used in Algeria, Morocco, and Tunisia, once French colonies.

 This version displays influences from Arabic and Berber languages and features cultural references unique to the Maghreb region.